-Note: If you need grades for graduating seniors early, contact NCVirtual teachers directly.
-They are prepared to send senior grades early.
+Note: If you need grades for graduating seniors early, contact NCVirtual teachers directly and complete this form.

 EOC and CTE Testing

 Schools must administer all EOC and CTE state tests.
 (Note: Some CTE courses do not have a state test.)
 Schools will also need to average the EOC and CTE scores into the grades that we post for those courses.
 If you’ve not already made arrangements with your school’s testing coordinator, please do that right away.
 Our final grade report will have EOC and CTE anticipated scores for your testing coordinators.

 NCVPS Grading Policies

 You will want to be aware of our grading policy and how we weight grades, especially for state-tested courses where you will need to calculate the final grade once you receive your test scores.
 Review our Grades Quick Reference Guide to see how we calculate grades.

 Report Cards and Transcripts

 Schools must enter grades into PowerSchool.
 Be sure the data manager has access to the grade report and understands our grade calculations.
 Be sure to examine the spreadsheet closely to find the final grade.
 This will be essential when your data manager enters NCVPS grades into PowerSchool to avoid data entry errors.

 Middle School Reporting

 Middle schools should ensure that they use the NCVPS course codes so that their students can receive high school credit for the courses that they take with us.
 You can find course codes in our catalog, or in the second column of any grade report.